 Start with the artwork, logo, or text you want to engrave.
 Use vector files (like SVG or AI) for the cleanest results, though most engraving software also supports images and text.
 Keep in mind that fine lines and high-contrast designs work best on anodized aluminum.

-Step 2: Choose the Right Laser Engraving Machine for Clothing Engraving
+Step 2: Choose the Right Laser Engraver

 Here, we recommend LaserPecker 4 (LP4), which comes with a 10W 450nm diode laser, 2W 1064nm IR laser and a speed of up to 4,000 mm/s, delivering excellent performance for clothing engraving.

-Step 3: Secure the Fabric
+Step 3: Secure the Clothing

 Place the clothing item flat on the engraving bed, ensuring there are no wrinkles.
 Use weights, tape, or clamps if needed to prevent movement.
 A stable, flat surface is crucial for consistent engraving depth and precision.

-Step 4: Set up the Clothing Laser Engraving Machine
+Step 4: Configure the Engraving Settings

 Use a LaserPecker graphic design app/software or third-party graphic design tools like photoshop to create or import the shape or design you want to engrave on the clothing's surface.
 Consider size, shape, and other details.